How to Paint Sourdough

 • Rice flour

-• Paint brushes: Keep a variety of sizes on hand, especially a fine detail brush.
+• Food-safe paint brushes: Keep a variety of sizes on hand, especially a fine detail brush.

 • Food coloring: My favorite brand is ChefMaster Liqua-Gel Food Coloring.
 Another popular brand is Americolor!